In the Wet: Plot summary

-At first absorbed by the job, Anderson slowly becomes aware of what is going on around him.
-He sees the Secretary of State for Air, Lord Coles, inspect the advanced aircraft, and insist that a signal gun be placed in the radio-equipped aircraft in case it needs to land in a field.
-The Prime Minister, Iorweth Jones, is more intelligent, but only interested in scoring political points.
+At first absorbed by the job, Anderson becomes aware of the politics occurring around him.
+The prime minister, Iorweth Jones, seems interested in scoring political points.
+He places a signal gun in the aircraft in case it needs to land in a field, even though it has a radio.

-The Royal family, though, is delighted at the gift of the aircraft, and the middle-aged Queen and Consort come down to inspect them.

-Anderson repeatedly meets, and slowly falls for, a junior secretary to the Queen, Rosemary, daughter of an Oxford don, who is assigned to help streamline the administrative aspects of the Commonwealth aircraft joining the Queen's Flight.
-Anderson learns of the difficult political situation the Queen is faced with.
+The Royal family is delighted at the gift of the two airplanes.
+Anderson meets and eventually falls for a junior secretary to the Queen.
+Rosemary, daughter of an Oxford don, was assigned to help streamline the administrative aspects of the Commonwealth aircraft joining the Queen's Flight.
+Anderson learns of the difficult political situation the Queen is facing.

-The Queen's visit to Canada in the Canadian craft coincides with another attack on the Royal Family by Labour politicians.
-The Prince of Wales has Anderson fly him to Ottawa so he can meet with the Queen.
-It is later made clear that the Prince carries an ultimatum from himself and his sister (the Queen has only two children)—they will not take the job of monarch as it now stands.
+As the Queen visits Canada in the Canadian airplane, UK Labour politicians launches an attack on the Royal Family.
+The Prince of Wales has Anderson fly him to Ottawa to join the Queen.
+It is later shown that the Prince carries an ultimatum from himself and his sister (the Queen has only those two children)—they will not take the job of monarch as it stands.

 Anderson is ordered to fly the Queen and her entourage, including Rosemary, not back to England, but on to Australia to meet with politicians there.
-En route, they have a lengthy refueling delay on Christmas Island, allowing the Queen to relax a bit—until local officials show up with their wives, in formal dress.
-Anderson, struck with food poisoning, dreams of the scene with Hargreaves and Stevie in the cabin in the wet.
-After he recovers, the party move on to Australia.
-The Queen meets not only with current Australian politicians but with elder statesmen Sir Robert Menzies and Arthur Calwell (active politicians in real-life 1953).
-After the meetings the Queen is flown back to England, but ground control diverts the flight hundreds of miles to Yorkshire on the pretext that the well-qualified Australian airmen are not qualified to land at a commercial airport—Heathrow—in poor weather; in reality the diversion to Yorkshire is apparently intended to inconvenience the Queen.
-After Royal intervention the crews are all granted accreditation as civil aviators without further ado.
+En route, a lengthy refueling delay on Christmas Island allows the Queen to relax a bit—until local officials show up with their wives, in formal dress.
+Anderson, ill with food poisoning, has an odd dream showing Hargreaves and Stevie in the bush cabin in the wet.

+After he recovers, the party fly on to Australia.
+The Queen meets with Australian politicians and with elder statesmen Sir Robert Menzies and Arthur Calwell (who were politicians in real-life 1953).
+After the meetings Anderson flies the Queen back to England.
+There ground control diverts the flight hundreds of miles to Yorkshire on the pretext that the Australian airmen are not qualified to land at Heathrow in poor weather.
+The diversion to Yorkshire is apparently intended to inconvenience the Queen.
+After Royal intervention, Anderson and his crew are granted accreditation as civil aviators.